A measure of choice irrationality based on opposite judgements: Compromise-based degree of irrationality

-Since the ordering of the set $\{x_1,\cdots,x_j\}$ is arbitrary, Corollary \ref{COR:multiple_minimal_preferences} also implies that if $j$ is the degree of self-punishment of a choice, there are at least $j!$ distinct linear orders whose harmful distortions, up the $j$-th one, justify by self-punishment it.
+Note that the ordering of the set $\{x_1,\cdots,x_j\}$ is arbitrary.
+Thus, Corollary~\ref{COR:multiple_minimal_preferences} also implies that if $j$ is the compromise-based degree of irrationality of a choice, there are at least $j!$ distinct linear orders, which, together with the compromises on them, up the $j$-th one, justify by compromise it.
+However, as showed in the next subsection, when the extent of the DM's mediation between her preference and its negation is low, the identification of her taste is far more accurate.